 FIG. 4.
-Lead/lag regression coefficients of zonally averaged salinity anomalies in the Atlantic on the AMOC LFC1 (shading; units: psu).
-Negative lag means the AMOC LFC1 lags the salinity anomalies (units: year).
+Lead and lag regression coefficients of zonally averaged salinity anomalies in the Atlantic on the AMOC LFC1 (shading; units: psu).
+Negative lag means the AMOC LFC1 lags the salinity anomalies (units: yr).
 Contours show the zonally averaged climatological potential density $\sigma{\theta}$ in the Atlantic (units: kg m-3).
 Orange arrows in (a), (f), and (l) show schematically the downward and southward movements of salinity anomalies.

-Specifically, during the period when the salinity anomalies lead the AMOC by 200-120 years (Figs. 4a-c), salinity anomalies north of 45°N are negative and the AMOC is in its weak regime.
-The magnitude of negative anomalies decreases with time, indicating an ongoing phase transition from the weak to the strong AMOC regime.
-The positive anomaly in the subtropical intermediate ocean moves northward from about 40°N and upward along 26.5-27.6 $\sigma{\theta}$ (Fig. 4c), neutralizing the negative anomaly in the DWF region and furthering its phase shift to positive (Fig. 4d).
-When the salinity anomalies lead the AMOC by 80-0 years, positive anomalies north of 45°N develop gradually (Figs. 344 345 4d-f) and eventually reach the maximum magnitude at lag 0 years (Fig. 4f), exhibiting a similar evolution to that of the AMOC.
-Anomaly in the upper DWF region is transported downward through 346 347 convection or vertical mixing, then propagates southward in the deep ocean (Fig. 4, orange arrows).
+40°N and upward along 26.5-27.6 $\sigma{\theta}$ (Fig. 4c), neutralizing the negative anomaly in the DWF region and furthering its phase shift to positive (Fig. 4d).
+When the salinity anomalies lead the AMOC by 80-0 years, positive anomalies north of 45°N develop gradually (Figs. 4d-f) and eventually reach the maximum magnitude at lag 0 years (Fig. 4f), exhibiting a similar evolution to that of the AMOC.
+Anomaly in the upper DWF region is transported downward through convection or vertical mixing, then propagates southward in the deep ocean (Fig. 4, orange arrows).
 Meanwhile, negative anomalies grow in lower latitudes at 26.5-27.6 $\sigma{\theta}$ .
-Afterward, the AMOC starts 348 349 to decrease and the evolution of salinity anomalies enters the opposite phase (Figs. 4g-l).
-Throughout the entire cycle, salinity anomalies in the Arctic Ocean and Atlantic deep ocean are largely 350 synchronized with that in the upper DWF region.
-Signals in the South Atlantic are much weaker 351 352 compared to those in the North Atlantic.
+Afterward, the AMOC starts to decrease and the evolution of salinity anomalies enters the opposite phase (Figs. 4g-l).
+Throughout the entire cycle, salinity anomalies in the Arctic Ocean and Atlantic deep ocean are largely synchronized with that in the upper DWF region.
+Signals in the South Atlantic are much weaker compared to those in the North Atlantic.